strapi/nextjs-corporate-starter/migration-steps.md

 ![Strapi v5 upgrade process](./images/001-starting-project.png)

-Now open your browser and navigate to `http://localhost:1337/admin` and login to your admin panel.
+Now open your browser, navigate to `http://localhost:1337/admin`, and log in to your admin panel.

 You can go to the **Settings** tab and confirm that you are running Strapi v5.

 ![Strapi v5 upgrade process](./images/002-dashboard.png)

-And finally, we can go ahead and take a look at our **Content Manager** page and click on the **Articles** type and see that our articles are still there.
+Finally, we can go ahead and take a look at our Content Manager page, click on the Articles type, and see that our articles are still there.

 ![Strapi v5 upgrade process](./images/003-content.png)

 Nice!

-Now before we go ahead and focus on migrating our **frontend**, I want to make sure that our **backend** is working correctly.
+Now, before we migrate our front end, I want to make sure that our back end is working correctly.

 Let's make a post request to get the data to our **Home Page** and see if we get the correct response.